President & CEO

 Senior Vice President, Development Alliances

 Diana provides strategic oversight for First Book’s corporate strategic alliance, philanthropic foundation, individual giving and community-based fundraising initiatives.
 In her role, she builds partnerships and ventures for First Book to help the organization meet its ambitious goals for social impact.
 She also cultivates new business relationships, collaborating with leaders across sectors to ensure all children and youth have access to critical resources they need to learn and thrive.
 In addition, Diana was selected by the Impact Center as one of 25 leaders to participate in the 2015 Women’s Executive Leadership Program.
 Diana brings 15 plus years of consulting experience in the nonprofit, corporate and public sectors with organizations such as Community Wealth Partners, Accenture and the Department of Homeland Security.
-She graduated from Wake Forest University with a BA in Economics, and holds both an MBA and MA in Arts Administration from Southern Methodist University.
+She graduated from Wake Forest University with a Bachelor of Arts in Economics, and holds both an MBA and Master of Arts in Arts Administration from Southern Methodist University.

 Senior Vice President, Finance